On October 28, 1988, Alonzo Fitzpatrick Parker was found shot to death on a street in Montgomery, Alabama.

 Beamon was then interrogated for 17 hours during which he was beaten, threatened, and denied access to an attorney and a phone call.
 He was charged with Parker’s murder.

 Beamon went on trial in Montgomery County Circuit Court in August 1989.
 Several prosecution witnesses testified that they saw Beamon shoot the victim.
 On August 31, 1989, a jury convicted Beamon of murder.
 He was sentenced to 25 years in prison.

-Immediately after the conviction, the eyewitnesses recanted their testimony, saying that the police had threatened them and forced them to testify falsely.
-Several other witnesses came forward and identified another man as the shooter.
-Six weeks after his trial, Beamon’s conviction was vacated by the trial court; charges were dismissed in July 1990.
+Immediately after the conviction, the eyewitnesses recanted their testimony and said that the police had threatened them and forced them to testify falsely.
+In addition, several other witnesses came forward and identified another man as the gunman.